ifandelse/writing/techpro/5 patterns to know for async/post.md

 ##FSM Conclusion
 ###Pros
-####Extremely Versatile
-FSMs model so many real-world problems well, it's hard to find a scenario that they don't work well for.
+* **Extremely Versatile** - FSMs model so many real-world problems well, it's hard to find a scenario that they don't work well for.
-####Wokflow
-FSMs handle long-running, asynchronous workflow well.
+* **Wokflow** - FSMs handle long-running, asynchronous workflow well.

 ###Cons
-####Lesser known Pattern
-FSM awareness in the JavaScript developer community *appears* to be low.
+* **Lesser known Pattern** - FSM awareness in the JavaScript developer community *appears* to be low.
 As a result, the pattern is often not known, feared or rejected as too complex.

 #Conclusion